oconpa/facial_rekog_tute/README.md

 ![Create resource](img/creatresource-1.png)

 4. Select the check box **Configure as proxy resource**.
 We want every request to be passed directly to the lambda function created, application code will take care of the http method.
 Click **Create Resource**

+<i>Do not name your resource, by checking the box the naming should automatically be populate with proxy</i>

 ![Create resource](img/creatresource-2.png)